ozyinc/website/content/blog/thisPage.md

 ozyinc.com/*.min.*.js
 ```

+### Yet another extra: How to minimize Font Awesome?
+The theme that I was using to build my website featured some icons (the social icons on the bottom right on the main page), however some icons like angellist were missing from the set.
+For custom icons I was using Font Awesome icon set (especially in my CV [here](/cv)) however I have seen that the CSS and Fonts for Font Awesome contains a lot of icons, of which most I don't use.

+Therefore, to minimize the icons to those only I use, I found [Fontello](https://fontello.com/).
+On the website, I selected the icons I have used in my website and exported those in a file (you may download my zip [here](https://github.com/ozyinc/website/blob/master/fontello-acabefc5.zip)).

+Here are the steps I followed to embed the custom generated fonts:

+1. Put the provided CSS in the assets directory [here](https://github.com/ozyinc/website/blob/master/assets/css/fa-custom.css)
+2. Put the font files under `static/font` (Since there is nothing to be compiled for fonts, and the CSS file uses `/font` directory for locating the fonts).
+3. Make git treat font files as binary (I know some of those files are based on text, however I will not be manually editing them, thus marking them binary made more sense).
+The way to do this is demonstrated [here](https://github.com/ozyinc/website/blob/master/.gitattributes#L4)
+4. Import the CSS from the header (also common stuff like minifying and fingerprinting CSS).
+If you have a partial import in your theme that allows you to add HTML to specific places in your site structure, it is trivial to import CSS.
+You can look at your theme's documentation or source code to see if such partial is imported in layouts or other partials.
+Luckily, the theme I am using did, therefore I have added the custom CSS import in it, as you can see [here](https://github.com/ozyinc/website/blob/master/layouts/partials/extra-head.html)
+5. Rewrite the CSS classes to match the classes in your CSS.
+I only had the Font Awesome Icons on my CV, so I knew where I should replace `fa-*` classes to `icon-*` classes, but you might have to do a project-wide search for determining where Font Awesome is used.

+Alas, yet another [commit & push](https://github.com/ozyinc/website/commit/b985d7098398d58d86768895a0ca6d7b709cdfea), aaand my website size has been reduced by 300Kb.

 ### Conclusion
 In the end, I have archived everything that I wanted to have; a simple, nice-looking, light website, continuous deployment and the extensibility I need.
 I hope you enjoyed reading this article and maybe it is helpful to someone that wants to build a similar website.